alnoki/AAAAAA/doc/getting-started/quickstart.rst

 .. tip::

-   Hit the :guilabel:`Next` button at the top or the bottom of the page to continue
+   Hit the :guilabel:`Next` button at the top or the bottom of the :xref:`webpage <webpage>` to continue